clavisound/SlimLoRa/README.md

 # TODOs (PRs welcome) - In order of importance.

 - [ ] Non blocking with Join.
 Extra ideas: make `SLIMLORA_FREE_MICROS` proportional to `data_rate_` and to `rx_delay`.
+- [ ] Non blocking for ESP and SAMD.
+Idea: scrap timer.
+Simplicity is divine.
 - [ ] Re-enter to SlimLoRa code with IRQ
 - [ ] MAC command `NEW_CHANNEL_REQ` is not properly implemented.
 SlimLoRa responds with "fine" to help the LNS stop sending downlinks, but in reality, it does not modify the channels and DRs.
 - [ ] Join back-off